AditeeySingh/UberDemo/README.md

 # 🚕 Uber Demo Backend API

-Spring Boot + MongoDB + JWT Authentication
+**Spring Boot + MongoDB + JWT Authentication**

-This project is a backend REST API for a mini Ride Sharing application built using Spring Boot, MongoDB, and JWT Authentication.
+This project is a backend REST API for a mini **Ride Sharing application** built using **Spring Boot**, **MongoDB**, and **JWT Authentication**.

-It supports:
+## 🚀 What This Project Supports

-	•	User & Driver authentication
+- User & Driver authentication
-	•	Ride booking by User
+- Ride booking by User
-	•	Ride request viewing by Driver
+- Ride request viewing by Driver
-	•	Ride accepting by Driver
+- Ride accepting by Driver
-	•	Ride completion by User or Driver
+- Ride completion by User or Driver
-	•	Advanced ride search & filtering
+- Advanced ride search & filtering
-	•	Analytics using MongoDB Aggregation
+- Analytics using MongoDB Aggregation